hoverflies

 Ferdinandea

 Ferdinandea cuprea Genus: Ferdinandea..
 Ferdinandea cuprea Genus: Ferdinandea.
-Ferdinandea cuprea Genus: Ferdinandea Ferdinandea cuprea.
+Ferdinandea cuprea Genus: Ferdinandea Eurasian Copperback (Ferdinandea cuprea).
 Genus: Ferdinandea.
 Family hoverflies (Syrphidae).

 This hover fly has copper-colored abdomen.
 Translated Dutch name: Copper jacket.
 The wings have two clear dark spots.
 On the black thorax grey stripes.
 On the side of the thorax are stiff hairs.